-What specific measures are requested under "examine the need to assign stricter customer
+What specific measures are requested under "examine the need to assign stricter customer risk ratings for other customers with similar attributes."?

 Upon a customer risk assessment, for customers identified as high risk, products/services, transaction type, country/region, and customer attributes shall be reviewed and checking other customers for similar or identical attributes shall be conducted and once identified, considering the necessity to reassess such customers' risk rating shall be required.